-Water and flour combine to form an astonishing number of chemical compounds that have active links to one another.
-The exact relationship between these compounds is still not fully understood.
-Responsible for this remarkable process are wild yeast strains and lactobacillus probiotic bacteria.
-The yeast and lactobacillus create the taste and texture typical for sourdough bread.
+Water and flour form an astonishing number of interconnected chemical compounds that is still not fully understood.
+Responsible for this are wild yeast strains and bacteria that together create the taste and texture typical for sourdough bread.

 What’s sourdough bread?

-A sourdough is a mixture of wild yeast strains and beneficial lactobacillus bacteria strains all thriving in a simple blend of water and flour.
-The sourdough is indeed teeming with beneficial microorganisms!
+The microorganisms involved are wild yeast strains and beneficial bacteria that thrive in the simple blend of water and flour.
+So a sourdough is teeming with good microorganisms!

 How does sourdough bread taste?

-The lactobacillus bacteria (as in yogurt) consumes starches (sugars) in the flour and creates lactic acid.
-Both yeast and bacteria are beneficial when consumed, even if they are dead.
-Lactic acid makes the environment acidic in which most yeast cannot survive.
-However, the natural, wild yeast in flour thrive in this acidic environment.
-And when yeast dies, it’s consumed by the lactobacillus bacteria.
-The sourdough process is absolutely incredible!
+The lactobacillus bacteria (as in yogurt) consume starches (sugars) in the flour and create lactic acid which is why sourdough bread tastes a bit more acidic.
+The natural, wild yeast in the flour thrive in an acidic environment.
+And when the yeast dies, it’s consumed by the lactobacillus.
+The sourdough process is intriguing!

 Give the sourdough a try